 “Take regular breaks to stretch, get outside for a walk, play with a pet, or make a quick phone call, just to say hi to a friend or family member.
 Giving your brain breaks from work throughout the day, even for just a few minutes, is key to keeping anxiety levels down and not feeling so worn out at the end of the day.” —Sara Jane

-We hope these tips help!
-If you want more advice, Pat created this video where he gives 10 additional tips for working from home.
+We hope these working-from-home tips help!
+If you want more advice, Pat created this video where he shares ten additional tips for working from home.
 Enjoy!